coderesolution/InviewDetection.js/README.md

 | :----------- | :------------------------------------------------- |
 | `is-inview`  | Once the element has came into view at least once. |
 | `has-viewed` | Toggles when the element is in view.               |

+The application remains the same even if the classes have been changed from their default setting.

 ### Events